Baltic Linguistics - Lithuanian

 Course requirement: participation in discussions and seminars via Skype, Zoom, the university education platform or other web-based service.
 A time limit for submitting written assignments are obligatory aspects of the course.
 The completion of the obligatory aspects are a requirement in order for the student to participate in the following examination.

-Having completed the course the student has the ability to:
+In order to pass the course the student shall have the ability to:

 - account for the history of the Baltic languages